aappleby/metron/docs/TemporalLogic.md

 -----

-Let's look at another example:
+## Let's look at another example:

+Here's a trivial C program that can set a "wire" to one of two values:

 ```
 class ThingC {